 |Faculty||Faculty of Law|

-1. Demonstrate knowledge and understanding of: the differences between common law and civil law legal systems; the roles of the legislature, the executive and the judiciary in common law legal systems; and the history and fundamental features of the Australian legal system.
+1. Identify and critically compare the differences between common law and civil law legal systems by critically analyse the roles of the legislature, the executive and the judiciary in common law legal systems.

 Future offerings not yet planned.